-There are various techniques through which you can sharp your meat cleavers.
+There are various techniques through which you can sharpen your meat cleavers.
 The best method to sharpen yours depends on the type of your knife style, how you need it, and how you can do it.

-Process 1: Sharpening Using Grit Japenese Whetstone
+Process 1: Sharpening Using Grit Japanese Whetstone

 The Grit Japanese Whetstone is one of the common ways to sharpen your meat cleaver.
 It is perfect for sharpening marginal used or old blades.

 They are available in different grit sizes.
 The size number of the grit is marked on the rubstone.
 The better quality the grit will be, the better your blade will be sharpened.